2008 Mumbai attacks: Trials

-Kasab's trial
+In India

+Trial of Ajmal Kasab

 Kasab's trial was delayed due to legal issues, as many Indian lawyers were unwilling to represent him.
 A Mumbai Bar Association passed a resolution proclaiming that none of its members would represent Kasab.
 However, the Chief Justice of India stated that Kasab needed a lawyer for a fair trial.
 A lawyer for Kasab was eventually found, but was replaced due to a conflict of interest.
 On 25 February 2009, Indian investigators filed an 11,000-page chargesheet, formally charging Kasab with murder, conspiracy, and waging war against India among other charges.

 Kasab's trial began on 23 March 2009, and he pled not guilty on 6 May 2009.
 On 10 June 2009, Devika Rotawan, a child who had been shot in her leg during the attack, identified Kasab as one of the attackers during her testimony.
 He pled guilty on 20 July 2009.
 The judge found many of the 86 charges were not addressed in his confession, and therefore the trial continued 23 July 2009.
 Kasab initially apologised for the attacks and said he deserved the death penalty for his crimes, but on 18 December 2009, retracted his confession, and said he had been forced by police to make his confession.

 Kasab was convicted of all 86 charges on 3 May 2010.
 He was found guilty of murder for directly killing seven people, conspiracy to commit murder for the deaths of the 164 people killed in the three-day terror siege, waging war against India, causing terror, and of conspiracy to murder two high-ranking police officers.
 On 6 May 2010, he was sentenced to death by hanging.
 However, he appealed his sentence at high court.
 On 21 February 2011, the Bombay High Court upheld the death sentence of Kasab, dismissing his appeal.

 On 29 August 2012, the Indian Supreme Court upheld the death sentence for Kasab.
 The court stated, "We are left with no option but to award death penalty.
-The primary and foremost offence committed by Kasab is waging war against the Government of India".
+The primary and foremost offence committed by Kasab is waging war against the government of India".
 The verdict followed 10 weeks of appeal hearings, and was decided by a two-judge Supreme Court panel, which was led by Judge Aftab Alam.
 The panel rejected arguments that Kasab was denied a free and fair trial.

 Kasab filed a mercy petition with the President of India, which was rejected on 5 November.
-On November 21, 2012 at 7:30PM, Kasab was hanged in Pune's Yerwada jail.
+On November 21, 2012, at 7:30 AM, Kasab was hanged in Pune's Yerwada jail.
 The Indian embassy in Islamabad informed the Pakistani government of Kasab's hanging via letter.
 Pakistan refused to take the letter, which was then faxed to them.
 His family in Pakistan was sent news of his hanging via a courier.